August 2

 In 1914 June 26 was a Friday, hence the fish.

-This is the eighth strawberry dessert this month.
+This is the ninth strawberry dessert this month.

 M2This project is supported by my Patrons on Patreon and donations from other enthusiasts of historic cookery.
 With your help I can acquire the unusual ingredients and equipment and do the research needed to continue my culinary adventures.
 Thank you so much!